Processing of personal data

 Personal data regarding subscribers to press releases, newsletters, job vacancies and similar are deleted as soon as the subscription ends.

-If your personal data is processed by the Riksbank, you as registered have several rights.
-If you wish to exercise your rights, or if you have questions regarding the Riksbank's processing of your personal data, you can turn to the public authority’s Data Protection Officer at e-mail dataskyddsombud@riksbank.se.
+If your personal data is processed by the Riksbank, you as data subject have several rights.
+If you wish to exercise your rights, or if you have questions regarding the Riksbank's processing of your personal data, you can turn to the Data Protection Officer or to the registrar, see contact details above.
 You have the right to exercise your rights free of charge.
 However, there are some situations in which an administrative fee may be charged.

-You can ask for information on how the Riksbank handles your personal data and receive a copy of this - what is known as a register extract - together with some further information.
-A request for such an extract shall be made via post or e-mail and shall contain your name, personal identity number, postal address, telephone number and e mail address.
-The Riksbank will send the extract to your registered address within one month of receipt of the request.
-If you submit your request via e-mail, the Riksbank may request further information from you to ensure that the request is handled efficiently and that Riksbank gives the information to the right person.
+You can ask for information on how the Riksbank handles your personal data and receive a copy of this together with some further information.
+If necessary, the Riksbank may request further information from you to ensure that the request is handled efficiently and that the information is provided to the right recipient.

 The Riksbank is responsible for ensuring that the personal data processed is correct.
-If you consider personal data about you to be incorrect or incomplete, you can request to have the data corrected or supplemented.
+If you consider personal data about you to be incorrect or incomplete, you can request to have the data rectified or completed.

-You also have the right to object to personal data being handled by the Riksbank within the scope of exercise of public authority, or to carry out other work tasks of public interest.
+You also have the right to object to personal data being handled by the Riksbank within the scope of exercise of official authority, or to carry out other tasks of public interest.
 In this case, you need to specify what processing you are objecting to.
-If the Riksbank is not able to prove that there are binding, legitimate reasons for continuing to process the data, the processing must cease.
+If the Riksbank is not able to prove that there are compelling, legitimate reasons for continuing to process the data, the processing must cease.

-You have the right in certain cases to request that the Riksbank erases your personal data.
-When your personal data is needed for the Riksbank is to carry out its task or is part of an official document, however, the Riksbank is not able to erase the data.
+You have the right in certain cases to erasure of your personal data.
+When your personal data is needed for the Riksbank to carry out its task of public interest or is part of an official document, however, the Riksbank is not able to erase the data.

-If the Riksbank processes your personal data to fulfil an agreement with your or you have agreed to give your personal data, you have the opportunity in certain cases to request personal data regarding you to use elsewhere, for instance, to transfer the data to another processor.
+If the Riksbank processes your personal data to fulfil an agreement with your or it is based on your consent, you have the opportunity in certain cases to request personal data regarding you to use elsewhere, for instance, to transfer the data to another processor.

 Right to make a complaint to the Swedish Authority for Privacy Protection

-You as registered have the right to make a complaint to the Swedish Authority for Privacy Protection (IMY) if you consider that the Riksbank's processing of your personal data does not comply with the General Data Protection Regulation.
+As a data subject you have the right to make a complaint to the Swedish Authority for Privacy Protection if you consider that the Riksbank's processing of your personal data does not comply with the General Data Protection Regulation.

 Use of cookies